oasisprotocol/docs/docs/dapp/emerald/writing-dapps-on-emerald.md

 Listening on http://localhost:8545 and ws://localhost:8546
 ```

-Those familiar with local dapp environments will find the output above similar
+Those familiar with local dApp environments will find the output above similar
 to `geth --dev` or `ganache-cli` commands or the `geth-dev-assistant` npm
 package. [emerald-dev] will spin up a private Oasis Network locally, generate
 and populate test accounts and make the following Web3 endpoints available for